[Azure] Auto-scaling SQL Database DTUs using Azure Automation

 -Tenant Azure Automation tenant ID

--ApplicationId Azure Automation application ID
+-ApplicationId Azure Automation Application ID

--CertificateThumbprint Azure Automation certificate information
+-Certificate Thumbprint Azure Automation certificate information

-⑲ Change SQL Database specifications
+⑲ Change the SQL Database specifications

 ■ Code

-# Change the SQL Database plan to S0 (Standard DTU 10) Set-AzSqlDatabase -ResourceGroupName "{Resource Group Name}" ` -DatabaseName "{SQL Database Name}" -ServerName "{SQL Server Name}" ` -Edition " Standard" -RequestedServiceObjectiveName "S0"
+# Change the SQL Database plan to S0 (Standard DTU 10) Set-AzSqlDatabase -ResourceGroupName "{resource group name}" ` -DatabaseName "{SQL Database name}" -ServerName "{SQL Server name}" ` -Edition "Standard" -RequestedServiceObjectiveName "S0"

 ■ Command details